 Helping us to understand this seismic change in our governance are Doug Ross and Morley Winograd.
 Together with Mike Hais they are the authors of the important new book Healing American Democracy: Going Local.
 In it, they explain how governing authority is shifting away from Washington to our localities.
 As a result, citizens are becoming engaged, new locally owned and operated businesses are thriving, and more of us are finding and doing meaningful work in the places where we want to live.

-In this episode of The Tightrope with Dan Smolen podcast, Ross and Winograd:
+In this episode of The Tightrope with Dan Smolen podcast, they:

 - Explain why so many Americans have lost faith in our current top-down form of American Democracy [starts at 3:45]